Clair Miller | LPC

 I am also passionate about kids getting the resources they need.
 That’s why I work closely with parents and children; just being a kid or a teen in today’s world can be scary.
-Navigating family life, school responsibilities, extra-curricular activities, social relationships, and their own personal growth, exploration, and development… that’s a lot of work by anyone’s standards!
-As they live out their formative years, they may encounter something that feels too difficult.
+Navigating family life, school responsibilities, extra-curricular activities, social relationships, personal growth and development… that’s a lot of work by anyone’s standards!
+As children live out their formative years, they may encounter something that feels too difficult.
 Kids may not know what it is, or they may not be able to name it, but there are often deeper issues hidden behind behaviors.